Friday May 04, 2007

 Patients with apparent clinical SVC syndrome gain significant symptomatic improvement from elevation of the head of the bed due to release of fluid pressure with gravity.
 It is a very benign maneuver but very significant for a patient as it provides dramatic relief of symptoms.

-Superior Vena Cava Syndrome with Malignant Causes - Volume 356:1862-1869, Number 18, May 3, 2007
+This week The New England Journal of Medicine has a nice writeup on Superior Vena Cava Syndrome with Malignant Causes - Volume 356:1862-1869, Number 18, May 3, 2007